Nesvilab/FragPipe/docs/tutorial_setup_fragpipe.md

 3) From the start menu, search for "Anaconda Prompt" and launch it.
 <img src="https://raw.githubusercontent.com/Nesvilab/FragPipe/gh-pages/images/anaconda_prompt_search.png" width="700px" align="middle"/>

 4)  To enable spectral library building with EasyPQP (which also works for timsTOF data), type `pip install easypqp` into the Anaconda prompt window and hit enter to install the _easypqp_ package.
-To enable spectral library building with SpectraST: type `pip install msproteomicstools==0.8.0` into the Anaconda prompt window and hit enter to install the _msproteomicstools_ package.
-Other packages required for these tools (_pandas_, _cython_, _matplotlib_, and _numpy_) are included in the Anaconda installation.
+You may also need to install the `pyopenms` package by typing `pip install pyopenms`.

 <img src="https://raw.githubusercontent.com/Nesvilab/FragPipe/gh-pages/images/pip_install.png" width="700px" align="middle"/>